MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/message-types.md

 ---
 description: >-
   Messages are used to communicate information between Mycroft services and other components.
-This list of Message types outlines their meaning, expected JSON data, standard producer and consumer.
+This list of Message types outlines the details and provides sample code for each.
 ---

 # Message Types